 As of January 2021, the let rule was removed from the official rulebook of USA Pickleball.
 The organization that regulates pickleball in America.
 The let rule previously allowed for a serve to be replayed if it hit the net and still landed in the correct service court.
 However, since its removal, a let serve is now treated like a regular serve, and if it is otherwise legal, it counts as a point for the server.

-The purpose of the removal of the let rule is to protect the integrity of the game and reduce arguments and disputes during a match.
 While the rule change may take some time to get used to for those accustomed to calling let serves.
 Players are expected to adapt to the new rule.

 Reasons Behind the Ban on The Let Rule

 The International Federation of Pickleball (IFP) removed the Let Rule in January 2021.
-This decision was made due to various reasons.
-Including the rule’s inconsistency and subjective nature.
-Which led to confusion and disputes among players and officials.
+This decision was made due to various reasons, including the rule’s inconsistency and subjective nature.
+Which, led to confusion and disputes among players and officials.